uphold/docs/_cards.md

 ]
 ```

-Retrieves a list of crypto addresses for a specific card.
+Retrieves a list of addresses for a specific card.

 ### Request